Treatment of uterine fibroids

 - Intramural fibroids develop within the muscular uterine wall

 - Submucosal fibroids bulges into the uterine cavity

 - Sub-serosal fibroids develop on the outside of the uterus.

 Sometimes, the fibroids can cause severe pain when they outgrow their supply of blood and begin to die.
 Symptoms that becomes severe such as a persistent pelvic pain, severe bleeding and sore periods, spotting or bleeding between periods and difficulty emptying the bladder requires immediate attention.

 - Changes in genes that is different from normal uterine muscle cells

 - Hormones such as estrogen and progesterone stimulate the development of the uterine lining during menstrual cycle in preparation for pregnancy can cause the development of fibroids.

 - Substances that maintain tissues such as insulin-like growth factor can affect growth of fibroids.

 - Take the prescribed anti-inflammatory medications such as ibuprofen to lessen menstrual cramps and pain.

 - Apply heat on the lower abdomen.
-Heat can be in the form of a heating pad or hot water bottle that must be applied for at least an hour.
+Apply heat using a heating pad or hot water bottle for at least an hour.
 Wrap the heating pad or hot water bottle in a towel before placing on the affected area.
 Another option is taking a warm bath.
 Heat increases the flow of blood in the area and lessens the pelvic pain.